-Take Me To The River Yoga studio offers Advanced Therapeutic Yoga classes and private sessions.
+Take Me To The River Yoga studio and Tampa Yoga Therapy offers Advanced Therapeutic Yoga classes and private sessions.
 Therapeutic Yoga in contrast to regular yoga classes at the studio are more goal-oriented.
 Therapeutic Yoga group classes and private sessions are designed to address specific conditions that individuals may be experiencing.
 Therefore, class series in Therapeutic Yoga might carry the following titles.

 Therapeutic Yoga for . . .

 Tish Ganey at Take Me To The River Yoga studio co-designs Advanced Therapeutic Yoga sessions with her clients.
 As a result class participants are key to providing input into the design and direction of the class.
 This is because direct communication of one’s personal experience will guide the direction of the class series.

 Therapeutic Yoga uses the framework of the Koshas to approach discomfort, lack of mobility, or simply a lack of balance or ease.
 The Koshas are a yogic concept that describes our experience as having at least five “bodies.”
 These are five distinct levels of experiencing our world and personal reality.

 - Witness/Wisdom Body – Vijnanamayakosha